 |

-The Far Wastes of This is the story of
+The Far Wastes of This is

-Land in April 1825.
-Some months later Prigmore
+transported to Van Diemen’s Land in April 1825.
+Some months later Prigmore turned King’s Evidence and Francis Hulatt, Benjamin Parsons and George Costin

-same sheep stealing offence and transported to Van Diemen’s
+were charged with the same sheep stealing offence and transported to Van

-incongruously fitted to cheery tunes with merry choruses.
+and incongruously fitted to cheery tunes with merry choruses.
 This song is no

 exception.
 Song Printed in